Jacksoor/serviette/docs/scripting/services.rst

 .. note:: Permissions to use the messaging service must be granted explicitly by an operator of Kobun.

+The messaging service allows scripts to message users or channels out-of-band.

 .. py:function:: Messaging.MessageUser(id: string, format: string, content: string)

    Sends a direct message to a user.